nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
-* **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Private student detail**: A student detail that is not meant to be shared with others
 * **Teacher** : Abbreviation of Teaching Assistant, a student responsible for assisting instructors in managing courses
 * **Class**: A group of students taking the same course assigned to a specific tutorial, sectional, laboratory or recitation which a Teacher is responsible for.